 Many people who relapse don’t even know that it is coming.
-This is because the day to day stressors of life can build up quickly, especially if that person doesn’t have a healthy outlet or set of coping tools.
+This is because the day-to-day stressors of life can build up quickly, especially if that person doesn’t have a healthy outlet or set of coping tools.
 Relapse Prevention therapy goes to great lengths to teach individuals about warning signs of relapse, and how to turn it all around before the individual makes a grave mistake.
 Some of the most common signs are:

 - Stage one: a shift in attitude.
 This can be stress, anxiety, depression, loneliness, irritation, and even boredom.
-This shift causes many people in early recovery to isolate from their program of recovery and their support network.
+This shift causes many people in early recovery to isolate themselves from their program of recovery and their support network.

 - Stage two: romanticizing.
 When a person forgets about the destruction that their using caused in the past, and only remembers the times that were fun or when they didn’t get in trouble.
 This can often lead to different forms of planning ways to use.

 - Stage three: using.
 This often means that the person has cut off all ties to recovery, has made a plan to use, and has chosen to carry it out.
-This stage can still be arrested if the person has a last minute change of heart and calls someone for help.
+This stage can still be arrested if the person has a last-minute change of heart and calls someone for help.

 Relapse Prevention Therapy & Learning Coping Tools